eyeonus/Trade-Dangerous/README.txt

 EXPORT sub-command:

   This command generates the CSV data files of the current database.
-It defaults to export all tables and overwrites the files in the data directory.
+It defaults to export all (except the price) tables and overwrites the files in the data directory.
-  CAUTION: If you have changed any CSV file and didn't rebuild the database, they
+  CAUTION: If you have changed any CSV file and didn't rebuild the database,
-           will be lost.
+           they will be lost.
 Use the 'buildcache' command first to rebuild the database.

-  trade.py export [-q | -v] [--path PATH] [--tables TABLE[,TABLE,...]]
+  trade.py export [-q | -v] [--path PATH] [--tables TABLE[,TABLE,...] | --all-tables ]

     --path PATH
       Specify the save location of the CSV files.
 Default to './data'